xrpdevs/crypto-priceserver/README.md

 You may then need to edit /etc/priceserver.yml - examples are provided inside the file.

-Finally, add priceserver as a prometheus target, by adding the following to the bottom of /etc/prometheus/prometheus.yml
+Finally, add priceserver as a prometheus target, by adding the the contents of "add_to_prometheus.yml" to the end of /etc/prometheus/prometheus.yml

-` - job_name: 'priceserver'`

-`scrape_interval: 60s`

-`scrape_timeout: 15s`

-`    static_configs:`

-`      - targets: ['127.0.0.1:7071']`

-Target ip and port needs to be modified to match what you have in /etc/priceserver.yml
+Target IP address and port need to be modified to match what you have in /etc/priceserver.yml - usually the defaults will work just fine as long as you're running this exporter and prometheus on the same machine.

 (c) 2021 Jamie Prince / flareftso.com / xrpdevs.co.uk